mikedfunk/learning/javascript/flowtype_setup.md

 }
 ```

-You can adjust flow rules - see the [docs for this plugin](https://github.com/gajus/eslint-plugin-flowtype).
+You can adjust flow rules with either method (easy or hard) - see the [docs for this plugin](https://github.com/gajus/eslint-plugin-flowtype).

 -----